Bayesian Optimization Workflow

 Bayesian optimization is part of Statistics and Machine Learning Toolbox™ because it is well-suited to optimizing hyperparameters of classification and regression algorithms.
 A hyperparameter is an internal parameter of a classifier or regression function, such as the box constraint of a support vector machine, or the learning rate of a robust classification ensemble.
 These parameters can strongly affect the performance of a classifier or regressor, and yet it is typically difficult or time-consuming to optimize them.
 See Bayesian Optimization Characteristics.

 Typically, optimizing the hyperparameters means that you try to minimize the cross-validation loss of a classifier or regression.

 You can perform a Bayesian optimization in several ways:

-Gaussian process as used in other approaches.
-See Bayesian Optimization.
+fitrauto, rather than a single Gaussian process regression model as used in other approaches.
+See Bayesian Optimization for

 Classification Learner and Regression Learner apps — Choose Optimizable models in the machine learning apps and automatically tune their hyperparameter values by using Bayesian optimization.
 The optimization minimizes the model loss based on the selected validation options.
 This approach has fewer tuning options than using a fit function, but allows you to perform Bayesian optimization directly in the apps.
 See Hyperparameter Optimization in Classification Learner App and Hyperparameter Optimization in Regression Learner App.